linux-system-roles/network/README.md

 - For initscripts it is the same as `ifup {{name}}`.

 `up` also supports an optional integer argument `wait`. `wait=0` will only initiate the activation but not wait until the device is fully connected.
+Connection will complete in the background, for example after a DHCP lease was received.
-That will happen later in the background. `wait=<SECONDS>` is a timeout for how long we give the device to activate.
-The default is `wait=-1` which uses a default timeout.
-Note that this argument only makes sense for NetworkManager. **TODO** not yet implemented.
+`wait: <SECONDS>` is a timeout for how long we give the device to activate.
+The default is `wait=-1` which uses a suitable timeout.
+Note that this argument only makes sense for NetworkManager.
+**TODO** `wait` different from zero is not yet implemented.

 Note that `up` always re-activates the profile and possibly changes the networking configuration, even if the profile was already active before.
 As such, it always